 - 23.1.
 The arena must be prepared and available for the teams 90 minutes before the game is scheduled to begin. - 23.2.
-Regardless of the scheduled tip-off time of the games, all games must follow a standard pre-game timing format in line with the example below:
+Regardless of the scheduled tip-off time, all games must follow a standard pre-game timing format in line with the example below: